caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 isRecent(email)
 ~~~

-We cannot know at first glance what property of `Email` is being used.
-So in a way, it can be considered less simple or less readable.
-But, if someone would want to know what `isRecent` does, they wouldn't need to look into the source code, but rather, only the signature, and they would need to find an instance of `Timestamp` for the datatype.
+We cannot know how `isRecent` is using `Email`.
+So in a way, it can be considered harder to read.
+I rather think that the implementation detail was hidden.
+On the other hand, the signature is enough to find out that information, the name helps, but is not the only source.

+Another use case is when several datatypes share some property, but it makes no sense to have them in the same hierarchy.
+For example `Email` and `TimeProposed`, they both need a `timestamp`, they both could have an... `_id`.
+It's possible to make a trait for `Timestamp` and another for `WithID`, and then this two classes would just implement those traits.
+I'm very skeptical about that solution.
+It seems to lead to a lot of entanglement.
+At least that's what I have seen in java codebases.
+I don't think that it can be done "right" by most people, including me.
+With typeclasses you just add an instance for that datatype.
+No meaningless hierarchies needed.

-So the trade off seems to be: Lose readability at the call site, but make the methods easier to understand and learn.
-And also add more domain constraints to your code, making it closer to be correct.
+The tradeoffs of typeclasses seems to be: hide information at the call site, but make the methods easier to understand and learn.
+And also add more domain constraints to your code, making it closer to correctness.

 # Bonus

 ### What happens with a sealed trait

 If you are interested in how to make instances of sealed traits, the most straightforward method is with shapeless.
-First, you need to create the instances for each of the "children" of the sealed trait, and include this on the companion object `Timestamp`.
+First, you need to create the instances for each of the "children" of the sealed trait, and then include this on the companion object `Timestamp`.

 ~~~